spanska/google-home-notifier-python/README.md

 The gist is this:

-This is a webservice that has two endpoints:
+This is a webservice that has three endpoints:

 - /play/ - plays an mp3 on the google home that is in the static folder
 - /say - uses googles unofficial google translate TTS service to say a notification
+- /youtube/play uses youtube to play songs

 # use

 ## getting started

-This uses flask and you should just be able to install the requirements: `pip install -r requirements.txt` and then run the webservice `python main.py`
+This uses flask and you should just be able to install the requirements: `pip install -r requirements.txt` and then run the webservice `python app.py`

-You will have to edit `main.py` and change the `device_name` to one of your google home device's name.
-If you have more than 1 google home, I would recommend you put all your google homes into a play group and place the play groups name in the `device_name` variable.
+You will have to edit `app_config.py` and fill all the parameters.

 ## URLs